At its best, playing in online casinos is an entertaining, exciting, and profitable activity.

 "Reality checks" are notifications that appear in online casinos which remind you about your playtime.
 They help ensure that players are alerted about the length of their sessions on a regular basis.

-Reality checks are supported by many online casino sites, most notably all casinos licensed in the UK.
+Reality checks are supported by many online casino sites, most notably all casinos licensed in the UK and Malta.

 Take a break or self-exclude